 Some people's signatures change over time.
 It is important that we have your current signature on file.
 When you sign a Vote By Mail ballot certificate envelope or candidate and initiative petitions, we'll match your signature to the one we have on file for you.

 If your signature or identifying mark has changed, please update your signature on a Florida Voter Registration Application.
 Signature updates can be made at any time, but must be received before Vote By Mail (absentee) ballots are canvassed in order to be accepted for an election.
+Please hand deliver or mail the updated application to our office.
+We cannot accept the change via email or fax.

 REPLACEMENT VOTER INFORMATION CARD